bring/developer-site/content/api/modify-delivery/index.md

   the sender, they can be rerouted to a new delivery address or it is possible to change the cash on delivery amount.
-We support domestic and cross border shipments in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark and that Modify COD is not supported outside Norway.
+We support domestic and cross border shipments in Norway, Sweden and Denmark, but please note that there are limitations to our services in Sweden and Denmark.
   Detailed overview for our services can be found below.

 information:
   - title: Authentication